Land High-Quality SEO Clients With This Cold Email Tactic

 1. Explain how they can improve on certain keyword opportunities

-Track down terms that are crucial for the prospect’s website, perform a keyword share of voice examination process to find out why and how they are not making the most out of this phrase.
-Explain to them what you can do to attract more traffic for that important keyword.
+Track down terms that are crucial for the prospect’s website and find out why they are not ranking well for them.
+Explain what you can do to attract more traffic for those important keywords or propose alternate keyword ideas that may be easy for them to capture and still attract the traffic they want.

 2. Point out their keyword gaps and explain how you can help them fill those missed opportunities

-Find the keywords that look like slam-dunks for the prospect’s website, but for which their pages are not getting enough traffic (or at all).
+Find the keywords that look like slam-dunks for the prospect’s website, but for which their pages are not getting enough traffic.
 Make sure to also track down some less conspicuous keywords that will get the job done but your potential client managed to overlook.

 3. Show them why the competition is more successful and explain how you can help them catch up

-Untapped link building opportunities are your chocolate bars with golden tickets in them (but the Willy Wonka version, not the notorious Michael Scott edition).
+Untapped link-building opportunities are often a golden opportunity just waiting to be put to use.
 Try to emphasize how you can help them boost their inbound link profile by tracking down influential and powerful backlinks that your prospect’s competitors are using, but your prospect’s website isn’t.

 Coda